ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 I probably don't need to point out the irony of the context in which you're reading *these* ideas.
 If you're familiar with my writing, you know that I'm not merely a participant in the culture of [everything being a remix](https://www.youtube.com/watch?v=nJPERZDfyWc); I'm a [perpetuator](https://davidklaing.com/essays/covers-shouldnt-just-be-for-musicians) of it.

-## Forster predicts the ubiquity, and the inadequacy, of video conferencing.
+## The ubiquity, and the inadequacy, of video conferencing.

 Vashti receives a call from her son, who wants her to come visit him in person.
 She initially refuses, telling him that it would be a waste of time.
 She would rather stay in her room and focus on producing ideas.
 Besides, why speak in person when they could communicate perfectly well through the Machine?